Wearable Technologies for Monitoring Upper Extremity Functions During Daily Life in Neurologically Impaired Individuals: Discussion

-Adopting multi-modal approaches that combine the strengths of different sensors could offer a more comprehensive understanding.
+In the meantime, adopting multi-modal approaches that combine the strengths of different sensors could offer a more comprehensive understanding.
 However, the majority of the reviewed studies predominantly relied on single-mode technologies, with only Rissanen \textit{et al.} \cite{Rissanen2021} implementing a true multimodal sensing strategy by using data from both accelerometers and sEMG placed on the forearms of 23 individuals with EPM1.
+The scarcity of multi-modal strategies may be attributed to the numerous challenges that need to be addressed when approaching multi-modal monitoring.
+Firstly, data processing from multiple sensors is generally more complex.
+Integrating data streams with different characteristics, such as sampling rates and noise levels, requires sophistication in calibrating the sensors, fusing, and synchronizing the data, thus increasing the computational burden and complicating analysis.
+Moreover, managing a richer dataset presents significant storage, transfer, and processing challenges.
+From a hardware standpoint, implementing multi-modal sensing often results in larger, heavier, and more expensive setups.
+Integrating multiple sensors into wearable devices affects their form factor and portability, making them less practical for daily use.
+Finally, the limited number of studies exploring multi-modal sensing in UL activity monitoring may discourage researchers from pursuing this approach.
+Single-sensor technologies are more established and easier to implement, potentially overshadowing the benefits of multi-modal sensing.